 The restaurants referred to in this sector, cover establishments where one would sit down to a meal.
 Eating in a restaurant is more likely to be a planned event for a specific purpose.

-In the past 12 months restaurants have battled hard against the recession by offering discount vouchers or special offers to entice consumers into their establishment.
+During the last couple of years restaurants have battled hard by offering discount vouchers or special offers to entice consumers into their establishment.

 Ethnic food is very popular in the UK, so restaurants offering food from all over the world are seen throughout the UK.